hjgode/TotalFreedomDataEdit/TotalFreedomRegex/doc/usage.md

-# Totalfreedom data editing demo plugin with Regex support
+#Totalfreedom data editing demo plugin with Regex support

+>version 0.03

 When you use barcode scanning and want to change the form of the scanned barcode data before it is wedged into an application you need a Data Editing Plugin.
 A Data Editing Plugin is a custom software that receives the scanned Barcode data and can return changed data.